Dear Auction Donors, Sponsors, and Ticket Holders,

 Assumption of the Blessed Virgin Mary offers Adoration of the Blessed Sacrament:

 Adoration is for anyone who wishes to come.
-You do not have to be Catholic and there are no special requirements, except a willingness to be quiet and respectful in the Chapel.
+You do not have to be Catholic and there are no special requirements, except a willingness to be quiet and respectful in the Church Sanctuary.

 Assumption needs dedicated Adorers and substitutes willing to fill in for the scheduled Adorers.
 Will you prayerfully consider joining?